FactoryXCode/MfPack/MfPack/Samples/MfCastPlayer II/README.md

 **Brief workflow**
 The sample enables the optional Media Foundation conversion stack.
 Compatible
 MP4/H.264/AAC, WebM, MP3, M4A, and AAC sources use direct play.
-Containers such
+A compatible
+H.264/AAC MKV can be remuxed to fragmented MP4 without re-encoding; an MKV with
+incompatible codecs or selected subtitles that must be burned uses transcoding.
-as MKV are converted to fragmented MP4 and published by the local HTTP server.
+Generated fragmented MP4 is published piece by piece by the local HTTP server
-The size of the fragmented mp4's are about 4 mb, for smooth streaming on average slow wifi networks.
+while conversion continues.
 The Chromecast device and the PC must be able to reach each other on the local network;
 Windows Firewall may prompt when the server starts.